dnl-rss/secureum-slot3-solidity201/04_versions.md

 - The `finney` and `szabo` denominations are removed.
 They are rarely used and do not make the actual amount readily visible.
 Instead, explicit values like `1e20` or the very common `qwei` can be used.
 - The keyword `var` cannot be used anymore.
 Previously, this keyword would parse but result in a type error and a suggestion about which type to use.
 Now, it results in a parser error.

+## Solidity v0.8.0 Changes

 ### 142. Solidity v0.8.0 Breaking Semantic Changes

+*Semantic changes* are those where existing code changes its behavior and the compiler will not notify the user about it.

+- Arithmetic operations revert on underflow and overflow.
+You can use `unchecked {...}` to use the previous wrapping behavior.
+Checks for overflow are very common, so they are the default to increase readability of code, even if it comes at a slight increase of gas costs.
+- `abicoder v2` is activated by default.
+You can choose the old behavior using `pragma abicoder v1`; the syntax `pragma experimental ABIEncoderV2` is still valid, but it is deprecated and has no effect.
+If you want to be explicity, please use `pragma abicoder v2` instead.
+- Exponentiation is right associated, i.e. the expression `a**b**c` is parsed as `a**(b**c)`.
+Before `v0.8.0` is as parsed as `(a**b)**c`.
+This is the common way to parse the exponentiation operator.
+- Failing assertions and other internal checks like division by zero or arithmetic overflow do not use the `INVALID` opcode but instead the `REVERT` opcode.
+Specifically, they use error data equal to a function call to `Panic(uint256)` with an error code specific to the circumstances.
+This will save gas on errors while still allowing static analysis tools to distinguish these situations from a revert on invalid input, like a failing `require()`.
+- If a byte array in `storage` is accessed whose length is encoded incorrectly, a `Panic()` is caused.
+A contract cannot get into this situation unless inline assemby is used to modify the raw representation of storage byte arrays.
+- If constants are used in array length expressions, previous versions of Solidity would use arbitrary precision in all branches of the evaluation tree.
+Now, if constant variables are used as intermediate expressions, their values will be properly rounded in the same way as when they are used in run-time expressions.
+- The type `byte` has been removed.
+It was an alias of `bytes1`.

 ### 143. Solidity v0.8.0 New Restrictions

+Changes that might cause existing contracts to not compile anymore

+- Explicit conversions from negative literals and literals larger than `type(uint160).max` to `address` are disallowed.
+- Explicit conversions between literals and an integer type `T` are only allowed if the literal lies between `type(T).min` and `type(T).max`.
+In particular, replace usages of `uint(-1)` with `type(uint).max`.
+- Explicit conversions between liberals and enums are only allowed if the literal can represent a value in the enum
+- Explicit conversions between literals and `address` type (`address(literal)`) have the type `address` instead of `address payable`.
+One can get a `payable address` type using an explicit conversion (`payable(literal)`)
+- Address literals have the type `address` instead of `address payable`.
+They can be converted to `address payable` by using an explicit conversion
+- Function call options can be given only once:
+    - `f{gas: 10000}{value: 1}()` is **invalid**
+    - `f{gas: 10000, value: 1}()` is **valid**
+- Global functions `log0`, `log1`, `log2`, `log3`, and `log4` have been removed.
+These are low-level functions that were largely unused.
+Their behavior can be accessed from inline assembly.
+- `enum` definitions cannot contain more than 256 members.
+This will make it safe to assume that the underlying type in the ABI is always `uint8`
+- Declarations with the name `this`, `super`, and `_` are disallowed, with the exception of `public` functions and events
+- The global variables `tx.origin` and `msg.sender` have the type `address` instead of `address payable`.
+One can convert tham into `address payable` by using an explicit conversion.
+- Explict conversion into `address` type always returns a non-payable `address` type.
+- The `chainid` builtin in inline assembly is now considered `view` instead of `pure`

 ### 144. Zero Address Check